 The History of Coffee Cultivation & Commercial Plantations

-Coffee cultivation grew and thrived in India during the British rule and beyond.
-The Dutch began to grow coffee in the Malabar region, but a major transition happened when the British led a relentless drive to set up Arabica coffee plantations across the hilly regions in South India, where they found the climatic conditions to be apt for the crop.
+Coffee cultivation grew and thrived in India during British rule and beyond.
+The Dutch began to grow coffee in the Malabar region.
+Still, a significant transition happened when the British led a relentless drive to set up Arabica coffee plantations across the hilly areas of South India, where they found the climatic conditions to be apt for the crop.